edugonzaloalmorox/market-entry/README.md

 Experts are those providers that operate in more than 1 market (_experts_) or 10 markets (_experts2_).
 It is a measure to understand the density and type of firms in the market.

+ - `average.prices.R`: script for obtaining the average price of houses associated with the postcodes.

+Home average prices characterize the market.
+Data for home prices corresponds to the [price paid data](https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads) released by the [Land Regsitry](https://www.gov.uk/government/organisations/land-registry).
+I calculate average prices for each month considering the [postcode sector](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Postcode_sector) for each month.